Neuroscience Work Group

 Stephen Deutsch, MD, PhD

-The Anne Armistead Robinson Chair in Psychiatry of EVMS; Professor and Chair, Psychiatry and Behavioral Sciences
+The Anne Armistead Robinson Chair in Psychiatry; Professor and Chair, Psychiatry and Behavioral Sciences

 Dr. Deutsch's interest is to translate knowledge of metabolic and neurotransmitter abnormalities in major neuropsychiatric disorders into more effective pharmacotherapeutic interventions.